syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerExcelRowInfo

 The **OnServerExcelRowInfo** event is triggered every time a row is appended to the excel sheet.
-The properties corresponding to the XlsIO IRange Class are obtained from the server-side which is explained in the following table.
+The properties corresponding to the XlsIO IRange Class are obtained server-side, as explained in the following table.

 _Table 11: Argument of OnServerExcelRowInfo event_